sony/nmos-cpp/Documents/Tutorial.md

 Run the **nmos-cpp-registry** application.
 Configuration parameters may be passed on the command-line, or in a configuration file, as JSON.
 Each named parameter is specified as a field in a JSON object.
 The provided [nmos-cpp-registry/config.json](../Development/nmos-cpp-registry/config.json) may be used as a starting point, or refer directly to the source code in [nmos/settings.h](../Development/nmos/settings.h).
+Note: C++/JavaScript-style single and multi-line comments are permitted and ignored in nmos-cpp config files.

 For example, to launch the application without verbose logging, try ``./nmos-cpp-registry "{\"logging_level\":0}"``, or ``./nmos-cpp-registry config.json`` with a file config.json: